 The last thing to do before bed is, of course, enjoy a meal!
 We ate at Molo Longo.

 After spending the day in Rijeka with my sweet and knowledgeable guide Sandra Bandera, I can say that Rijeka is one of the most cosmopolitan cities in Croatia.

-It’s a walkable city with dozens of small squares to sit and watch the world go by, and there are no end of cafes stops (see below for our suggested spots) and one thing that made me very happy was that Rijeka is a very family friendly city – even with a baby stroller in tow.
+It’s a walkable city with dozens of small squares to sit and watch the world go by.
+There is no end of cafes stops (see below for our suggested spots), and one thing that made me very happy was that Rijeka is a very family-friendly city – even with a baby stroller in tow.